timoshishi/timstagram/README.md

 Dates - use dateFormatter from utils which is just dayjs extended with relative times

-Known console errors/warnings that can be safely ignored:

-- `Popper: Invalid reference or popper argument provided.
-They must be either a DOM element or virtual element.`
-- Chakra UIs implementation of the tooltip that renders the zoom slider in the image uploader component.
-- You are loading @emotion/react when it is already loaded.
-Running multiple instances may cause problems.
-This can happen if multiple versions are used, or if multiple builds of the same version are used.`
-- This should be Storybook specific

 # Fullstack Authentication Example with Next.js and NextAuth.js

 This example shows how to implement a **fullstack app in TypeScript with